 WHAT’S THE BEST TYPE OF EXERCISE FOR ME TO DO?
 (Read more 🙂)

-In the previous article we discussed NOGA®’s “Wheel of Wellbeing™” (CLICK HERE to read it again) which gives us the ability to enhance our health and wellbeing incrementally, while really being able to authentically assess our own Mission, Vision, and Purpose (MVP) vis a vis where we currently are.
-(I call this our MVP, which some day we will discuss, please G-d.)
+In the previous article we discussed NOGA®’s “Wheel of Wellbeing™” (CLICK HERE to read it again) which gives us the ability to enhance our health and wellbeing incrementally.
+In this process, we are able to authentically assess our own Mission, Vision, and Purpose (MVP) vis a vis where we currently are.
+(I call this our MVP, which someday we will discuss, please G-d.)

-In the upcoming installments, I hope to share basic ideas from each section of the Wheel for you to better understand and then enhance your own healthy practices.
+In the upcoming installments, I hope to share basic ideas from each section of the “Wheel” for you to better understand and then enhance your own healthy practices.
 Going from right, clockwise, the first area, RED, is Movement.
 Many people who don’t have an exercise regimen are overwhelmed by even the mention of the word “exercise” (as well as the four-letter word, DIET – which we will discuss in an upcoming installment).
-For people intimidated by the word “movement,” the ideal “10” might be getting outside and walking somewhere for at least 10 minutes daily.
-For another person for whom it is easy to go to the gym daily, a “10” would be something more like going daily to the gym and using equipment at home for at least another ½ hour again daily.
-What we need to understand is each person has a different threshold, a different need, and a different desired approach to movement.
+For people intimidated by the word, the ideal “10” might be getting outside and walking somewhere for at least 10 minutes 3 days a week.
+For another person for whom it is easy to go to the gym every day, a “10” would be something more than what they’re used to.
+For instance, maybe in addition to their daily gym regimen, they use equipment at home for at least another ½ hour again daily.
+An important caveat is that everyone has a different threshold, a different need, and a different desired approach to introducing movement into their lifestyle.

 Once a client asked me, “What’s the best type of exercise for me to do?”
 Do you know what I told her?
 “The one you’re going to do.”
-I cannot prescribe something that a person will resist!
-So, each person needs to think of his or her own individual ideal image in the movement category, be realistic about where s/he is today, and then grow incrementally, little by little toward one’s own “10.”
+I cannot prescribe something that a person will resist, refuse, or resent!
+Each person needs to think of his or her own individual ideal image in the movement category, be realistic about where s/he is today, and then grow incrementally, little by little toward his/her own “10.”

 In a study testing whether the relationship between exercise and health is moderated by one’s mind-set, 84 female room attendants working in seven different hotels were measured on physiological health variables affected by exercise.
 Those in the informed condition were told that the work they do (cleaning hotel rooms) is good exercise and satisfies the Surgeon General’s recommendations for an active lifestyle.
 Examples of how their work was exercise were provided.
 Subjects in the control group were not given this information.
 Although actual behavior did not change, 4 weeks after the intervention, the informed group perceived themselves to be getting significantly more exercise than before.
 As a result, compared with the control group, they showed a decrease in weight, blood pressure, body fat, waist-to-hip ratio, and body mass index.
 These results support the hypothesis that exercise affects health in part or in whole via the placebo effect.